matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `["js", "jsx", "ts", "tsx", "json", "node"]`

 An array of file extensions your modules use.
-If you require modules without specifying a file extension, these are the extensions Jest will look for, in left-to-right order.
+If you require modules without specifying a file extension, these are the extensions elric will look for, in left-to-right order.

 We recommend placing the extensions most commonly used in your project on the left, so if you are using TypeScript, you may want to consider moving "ts" and/or "tsx" to the beginning of the array.